 Storyline – 8/10

-The story of Ether One follows the endeavour of a self-titled character, who is under the employ of a company called the Ether Institute of telepathic medicine, that specializes in mental health.
-As a restorer, his/her job is to investigate the thoughts of a 69-year-old dementia patient named Jean Thompson, and reconstruct her memories using various artefacts retrieved from her subconscious.
-It’s a very unique story, in that it tackles an issues, which has never really been tackled to this great an extent in a video game before, and it makes for an extremely interesting insight into the issue.
+The story of Ether One follows the endeavor of a self-titled character, who is under the employ of a company called the Ether Institute of telepathic medicine, that specializes in mental health.
+As a restorer, his/her job is to investigate the thoughts of a 69-year-old dementia patient named Jean Thompson and reconstruct her memories using various artifacts retrieved from her subconscious.
+It’s a very unique story, in that it tackles issues, which has never really been tackled to this great an extent in a video game before, and it makes for an extremely interesting insight into the issue.

 Originality – 7/10

 Even back in the days when a story in video games were starting to become much more prominent, there were few games to tackle political issues; exceptions of which being Final Fantasy IX and Breath of Fire IV.
 But not only does this game do it particularly uniquely, but the core concept of gameplay also does well to add to this perpetuated issue, since the topic of the human psyche is still able to capture the imagination of many to this very day.

 Overall, Ether One, though flawed in certain ways, is a particularly interesting game, and another step towards perpetuating the medium as a valid art form.
 Though somewhat lacking in gameplay, it conveys some very intriguing thoughts and asks some very serious questions; better than even many films to have come and gone.